LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 You are adept at noticing signs of nearby dangers and preparing for them.

 When you see a trail sign indicating the presence of a nearby beast or other creature, you gain advantage on attack rolls and saving throws against that creature for the next 24 hours.
+##  Level 7: Environmental Resilience
+Your extensive experience in navigating diverse and harsh terrains has granted you a unique resilience to the adverse weather conditions commonly associated with your chosen environments.

 ## Level 9: Danger Sense
 Your experience with the dangers of the wild has heightened your senses.